data-gymnasia/courses/content/python-programming/content.md

 > id: intro
 ## Introduction

-In this course, we will develop mathematical ideas in concert with corresponding computational skills.
-This relationship is symbiotic: writing programs is an important ingredient for applying mathematical ideas to real-world problems, but it also helps us explore and visualize math ideas in ways that go beyond what we could achieve with pen, paper, and imagination.

-_{button.next-step} Continue_

----

-We will use the world's most popular programming language for data science: **Python**.

-Python is a general-purpose language with a large user base in the software engineering world.
-With the emergence of a powerful stack of scientific computing packages since the early 2000s, it has emerged as a language of choice among data scientists as well.
+This chapter is an introduction to programming in **Python**, which is a general-purpose language with a large user base in the software engineering world.
+With the emergence of a powerful stack of scientific computing packages since the early 2000s, it has emerged as one of the two dominant languages in data science.

+Although programming is a powerful tool, learning to program is also about honing your problem solving skills and thinking in an organized way about structure and computation.
+You are likely to find that computer science ideas support your ability to reason about complex systems, even in situations where you won't be programming anything.
+This is a useful frame of mind to bring to the learning process.

 _{button.next-step} Continue_